Snokkkkeee/Bloombox/README.md

 	•	AI Plant Doctor: We’re developing tools to diagnose plant diseases before they spread.
 	•	Global Greening: We’re planning to take the world by storm, in the most eco-friendly way possible.

-🤝 Get Involved!

-We’re calling all code wranglers, data wizards, and plant aficionados.
-Check out our Contributing Guidelines and be part of something huge!

-⚖️ License

-This awesomeness is under MIT License.
-That means it’s free for all you plant nerds and techies to jump in!